roberts-cliff/resume/README.md

 # Resume Generator

 A Rust-based resume generator that creates professional resumes from YAML input.
-This tool allows you to maintain your resume in a structured YAML format and generate both Markdown and HTML versions.
+This tool allows you to maintain your resume in a structured YAML format and generate Markdown, HTML, and PDF versions with optimal page layout control.

 ## Features

-- YAML-based resume definition
+- YAML-based resume definition with schema validation
-- Schema validation with JSON Schema
-- Multiple output formats (Markdown and HTML)
+- Multiple output formats (Markdown, HTML, and PDF)
-- Customizable templates
+- Professional HTML template with modern, print-optimized styling
+- Intelligent page break control for PDF generation
+- Compact, two-page layout design
-- Command-line interface for easy use
+- Command-line interface with flexible options
 - IDE support with autocomplete (IntelliJ, Eclipse)
+- Headless Chrome-based PDF generation for consistent output

 ## Prerequisites